azaynul10/linalg-ml-ds/README.md

 ## Overview

-As a machine learning engineer or data scientist, a strong grasp of mathematics is essential for understanding the underlying principles behind algorithms and data analysis techniques.
+As a machine learning engineer or data scientist, a strong grasp of mathematics like algorithms (you can do learn these from Khan Academy's Algorithms course) is essential for understanding the underlying principles behind algorithms and data analysis techniques.
 This Specialization uses innovative pedagogy and visualizations to help you learn these concepts quickly and intuitively, even if you have a limited background in mathematics.

 The recommended prerequisites for this program are: